 Before we dive into how almond milk works in coffee, you may be wondering: how is almond milk made?
 If you’re thinking that almonds don’t seem like they’d produce a lot of juice, you’re right!
 Unlike, say, cow’s milk, the almonds themselves don’t have enough liquid to make milk.
 That’s why almond milk is made by blending almonds with water.
 Once the mixture is fully blended, you strain out the remaining solids.

-Why use almond milk instead of regular milk?
+Why use almond milk in coffee?

 Almond milk is dairy-free, which makes it a good option for lactose-intolerant coffee lovers.
 But there are a couple of reasons you might want to make the switch even if you’re not avoiding lactose!
 Almond milk is lower in calories than regular milk, with a mere 60 calories per cup compared to 124 in a cup of 2% milk.
 It’s also lower in fat, and you can choose sweetened or unsweetened varieties.